-Figure 1: Example of a Laminar family
+Figure 2: Example of a Laminar family

-As a side note you might have noticed this theorem has nothing to do with objective function and is only about "Polytope" constructed by set of constraints.
+Note that this theorem has nothing to do with objective function and only concerns the "Polytope" constructed by set of constraints.

-We will proof this theorem in two steps:
+We will prove this theorem in two steps:

 Theorem 4.
-Suppose x is a BFS of following LP $$\min \sum C_e x_e$$ $$s.t. \sum{e \in \delta(S)} x_e \geq f(S)$$ $$0 \leq x_e \leq u_e$$ Further assume $x_e \in (0, 1)$ not including 0 and 1.
+Further assume $x_e \in (0, 1)$ (i.e. not including 0 and 1).
 Suppose there are m such edges.
-There exist a set of m "TIGHT" constraints S that are independent and form a laminar family.
+There exist a set of m "TIGHT" constraints that are independent and form a laminar family.
 2. if 1 then, $\exists e$ s.t. $x_e \geq 1/2$.

-By independent, we mean none of the constraints can be written as combination of others.
-Moreover, One may ask this question about laminar family.
-Here is the definition of Laminar family: Definition 1: Two sets S and T crossed if $S - T, T - S, S \cap T$ are all non-empty.
+By independent, we mean none of the constraints can be written as linear combination of others.
+A laminar family is defined as follows: Definition 1: Two sets S and T cross if $S - T, T - S, S \cap T$ are all non-empty.
 Look at Figure 1.
-Definition 2: A Laminar Family is a collection of sets no two of which cross.
+Definition 2: A laminar family is a collection of sets no two of which cross.
 Figure 2 shows an example of a laminar family.
-In some sense, a laminar family looks like a hierarchy of sets (This fact help us to prove the theorem later on).
-We will discuss more about laminar families and complete the proof of part 3 in the next class.
+In some sense, a laminar family looks like a hierarchy of sets.
+(This observation helps us to prove the theorem later on) We will discuss more about laminar families and complete the proof of part 3 in the next class.